fulltrucker/grav-modified-date-plugin/README.md

     twig: true
 ```

-## To Do

 Right now the page types are hard-coded to the templates in the Learn2 theme.
 Ideally, the list of page types would be generated dynamically from the theme.
+But for now, select which of the three types of pages you want the modified date to appear on using the options detailed in the Configuration section.

+## To Do

+- Generate page types / templates dynamically from the theme.
+- Move the page type check login from `onPageContentRaw()` to `onPluginsInitialized()` so it just doesn't even fire if we're not on the right page.
+Maybe even replace the `isAdmin()` check.
+- Figure out how to use a `template` file to append/prepend to the page content, rather than munging the entire content.
+This would seem cleaner.